simpleuser55/Functional-annotation-and-comparison-of-traditional-rice-varieties/README.md

 This repository contains the computational workflow used to analyze whole-genome sequencing data from traditional rice varieties and identify potentially functional genetic variants associated with stress response and metabolic pathways.

 The pipeline is demonstrated using **Seeraga Samba** sequencing data.
-The same workflow was applied to additional rice varieties for comparative genomic analysis.
+The same workflow was applied to additional rice varieties such as Vellai Kowni and Madu Muzhungi for comparative genomic analysis which are the core parts of this study.

 ---